canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

 Text Summary
 ------------

 You should see a text summary displayed in the console once all jobs are completed.
 The result of each job is presented in the format: ``outcome: summary``.
-As it only provides an overview, for more in-depth information, you will need to review the :ref:`submission files<submission-files>`.
+As it only provides an overview, for more in-depth information, you will need to review :ref:`submission files<submission-files>`.

 Example: